Connected/ Breathe-In/ Becoming Probiotic/ Becoming Plastic – microbial cellulose sculpture – 2023

 “I thought the concept of the production was a very brave and well-informed idea, which has certainly had an impact on the way I think and accept cancer charities and treatments.

 The performance was lively and emotional at times.
-I think the intimacy we had with the performers and other audience members was very powerful as viewers could see reactions on lots of different levels.
+The intimacy we had with the performers and other audience members was powerful as viewers could see reactions on lots of different levels.

-I have always believed that life change (diet and exercise etc) can aid healing and prevent illness which is discussed in Butcher – but I just excepted that preventative surgery was the norm and had never really thought about the propaganda that surrounds these issues; it makes complete sense especially with regards to monetary gain for pharmaceutical manufacturers.
+Life change can aid healing and prevent illness which is discussed in Butcher.
+Preventative surgery is the norm and I had not considered the propaganda surrounding these issues; it makes sense in regards to monetary gain for pharmaceutical manufacturers.

 I think some individuals would find this difficult to accept, as we all like to believe that the Caring Profession has our well-being at the forefront.